 Sustainability is at the heart of the design of this timber construction by Andreas Heupel Architects.
 We were commissioned for structures, building physics and acoustics and helped tackle building permit issues as part of the process.
 At the time of building, application of the building code in North Rhine-Westphalia foresaw buildings in timber construction with a maximum of three storeys.

 Based on our research for the 20 storey Lifecycle Tower, which had already been realized in Dornbirn, Austria, as an eight-storey prototype building, we were able to demonstrate the feasibility and safety of the timber hybrid building and obtain the necessary building permits.

 7storey timber hybrid construction

 For the H7 project we recommended a timber hybrid construction.
 With this approach we met all requirements for acoustics, fire safety and structures with simple means.
-As a result, the timber construction can be experienced inside. ”Carsten Hein Associate Director & Head of the timber competence team, Arup Germany
+As a result, the timber construction can be experienced inside. ”Carsten Hein Associate Director and Timber Competence Team Leader at Arup Germany

 Designing with concrete and timber

 The underground car park and ground floor as well as the core of the H7 are constructed in conventional reinforced concrete.
 Additionally, a concrete “spine” features the main service distribution along the length of the building.
 On all other floors, timber-concrete-composite floors are used.
 The columns along the façade are designed Glulam.